Simone Biles On How The Final 5 Stood By Gabby Douglas:

 Do you have any ideas on where you want to go?

-"Well, they all said Belize because I have dual citizenship and my mom’s from there, so we know Belize very well.
+"Well, they all said Belize because I have dual citizenship and my mum’s from there, so we know Belize very well.
 And they all want to go because the beaches are really nice."

 This year’s Olympics were so dominated by amazing female athletes, but some of the media coverage seemed a little skewed, arguably sexist.
 What did you make of that?